The best Santa Maria grills, honestly ranked.

-Four picks for open-fire, crank-height cooking: best overall, best value, best all-rounder, and the dedicated Santa Maria benchmark.
-Material first, because rust is the regret on every forum.
+Seven picks for open-fire, crank-height cooking, from a $1,300 budget entry to the custom built-in benchmark.
+Ranked on material first, because rust is the regret on every forum.

 The quick picks